How it came to be:

 We started advertising exactly one month before the actual date.
 I made the poster and started punting it on Facebook and Twitter.
 My Twitter friends were so supportive throughout the whole process and helped me out with retweets and advice.
 A few days before the launch, Oded received a phone call saying that a television crew (Spirit Sister) would like to film the launch and wanted to know if it would be press-friendly.
 My eyes widened and I couldn’t be happier!

-Without a doubt, Oded’s Kitchen catered – Oded came up with a menu, then with Jean and the kitchen staff, the theme-related snacks were made for the book launch.
+Without a doubt, Oded’s Kitchen catered – Oded came up with a menu, then the kitchen staff made the theme-related snacks were made for the book launch.

 Here’s the menu: